automl/learna/README.md

 A ready to use deep reinforcement learning implementation for RNA Design, using PPO [[Schulman et al., 2017]](https://arxiv.org/abs/1707.06347) to learn a policy for solving individual RNA Design problems in an end-to-end fashion from scratch.

 #### *Meta-LEARNA*:
-A meta-learning approach for RNA Design utilizing a single policy, pre-trained across thousands of different RNA design problems, capable of solving new RNA Design problems by transfering the learned knowledge across different tasks.
+A meta-learning approach for RNA Design utilizing a single policy, pre-trained across thousands of different RNA design tasks, capable of solving new RNA Design tasks by transfering the learned knowledge.

 #### *Meta-LEARNA-Adapt*:
 A deep reinforcement learning approach combining the strategies of *LEARNA* and *Meta-LEARNA* by warmstarting *LEARNA* using the policy of *Meta-LEARNA* for initialization of the weights and continuing learning the policy on new RNA Design problems.

-We further provide our implemetation of workers for BOHB [[Falkner et al., 2018]](http://proceedings.mlr.press/v80/falkner18a/falkner18a.pdf) used to jointly optimize the architecture of the policy network, the training hyperparameters and the state representation.
+We further provide our implemetation of workers for BOHB [[Falkner et al., 2018]](http://proceedings.mlr.press/v80/falkner18a/falkner18a.pdf) that we used to jointly optimize the architecture of the policy network, the training hyperparameters and the state representation.

 All source code can be found in the `src` directory.
 The code of *LEARNA*, *Meta-LEARNA* and *Meta-LEARNA-Adapt* can be found in `src/learna/`.
-All code needed to run BOHB is accessible at `src/optimization/`.
+All code for running BOHB is accessible at `src/optimization/`.

 ---

 &nbsp;

-# Cite Learning to Design RNA
+# Citing Learning to Design RNA
 To cite our work, please reference our ICLR 2019 paper
 ```
 @inproceedings{